frankNowinski/frankNowinski.github.io/_posts/2016-06-30-understanding-o-n-log-n.md

   <li>Merge the sorted arrays</li>
 </ul>

 To sort the divided array, mergesort reduces each element in the array into a subarray of 1 by using a common computer science function called recursion.
-Let's say we want to sort the following array of integers from 1-10: `[8, 2, 4, 7, 3, 1, 6, 9, 10, 5]`.
-Mergesort believes in reducing this array of 10 elements into 10 individual subarrays by repeatedly dividing itself in half until each element is its own subarray.
+Let's say we want to sort the following array of integers from 1-8: `[8, 2, 4, 7, 3, 1, 6, 5]`.
+Mergesort believes in reducing this array of eight elements into eight individual subarrays by repeatedly dividing itself in half until each element is its own subarray.

-Following our example, first the array is reduced to `[8, 2, 4, 7, 3]`.
+Following our example, first the array is reduced to `[8, 2, 4, 7]`.
 Then, mergesort is recursively called (since the array's length is larger than 1) and cut in half again to equal `[8, 2]`.
 This process continues until we're left with `[8]` and `[2]`, the first two elements of the array.
-Now the left portion of the array is compared to the right portion and merged together to form a sorted array, giving us `[2, 8]`.
-This technique is then applied to the right portion of the array, and then the two arrays are merged together.
-See a full implementation of mergesort in Ruby below:
+Now that there's only two elements, we can compare one to the other and begin sorting our array.
+While implementing mergesort, you usually split up the array into the left and right half.
+Here, `[8]` would be declared the left portion and `[2]` the right.
+So, the first pair of our sorted array would be `[2, 8]` since `8` is less than `2`.
+Next, we would sort `[[4], [7]]` which just so happens to be sorted.
+Finally, we would merge the first two pairs into `[2, 4, 7, 8]`, giving us the sorted left portion of our unsorted array.
+This process is completed on the right half of the array, and then the left and right portions are merged together.
+You can see a full implementation of mergesort in Ruby below:

 {% highlight ruby %}
 def merge_sort(arr)